soren-n/vibe/vscode-extension/README.md

 ---

-Made with ❤️ by the Vibe development team
+Made by the Vibe development team